msallin/SQLiteCodeFirst/README.md

 - .NET 4.6.1 (use net45)

 ## How to use
+The functionality is exposed by using implementations of the `IDbInitializer<>` interface.
+Depending on your need, you can choose from the following initializers:
+- SqliteCreateDatabaseIfNotExists
+- SqliteDropCreateDatabaseAlways
+- SqliteDropCreateDatabaseWhenModelChanges

+If you want to have more control, you can use the `SqliteDatabaseCreator` (implements `IDatabaseCreator`) which lets you control the creation of the SQLite database.
+Or for even more control, use the `SqliteSqlGenerator` (implements `ISqlGenerator`), which lets you generate the SQL code based on your `EdmModel`.

 When you want to let the Entity Framework create database if it does not exist, just set `SqliteDropCreateDatabaseAlways<>` or `SqliteCreateDatabaseIfNotExists<>` as your `IDbInitializer<>`.

+### Initializer Sample
 ```csharp
 public class MyDbContext : DbContext
 {